rasmiru/todo-list/README.md

 # Todo List React JS

 Welcome to the Todo List React JS project!
-This web application allows you to search, browse and filter various products.
+This web application allows you to search and manage various todo items.

 ## Todos with Checkbox
 ![Todos with checkbox](./images/Screenshot1.png)